Skip to content

 Terrateam operates on your Terraform code using the following hierarchy:

-• Repository: The top-level entity that represents your GitHub repository containing Terraform code.
+• Repository: The top-level entity that represents your GitHub or GitLab repository containing Terraform code.

 • Directory: A repository can contain zero or more directories, each representing a logical grouping of Terraform resources.
 Each directory is processed independently.